ArkOkupski-WAT/Gravitomagnetism-as-an-Emergent-Geometric-Phenomenon/README.md

+**For comprehensive understanding of this hypothesis, reading the author's related works referenced in the bibliography is recommended.**

 # Gravitomagnetism as an Emergent Geometric Phenomenon

 A heuristic model within a quantized spacetime framework proposing that gravitomagnetism emerges from the geometric properties of fundamental spacetime quanta (p-gluons).